 “The United States does remain committed to finding a peaceful, diplomatic resolution to the Syrian conflict,” State Department spokesman Mark Toner said.
 “All of us know how hard that is.”

-Posted by Ian Greenhalgh on March 16, 2017, With 2073 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on March 16, 2017, With 2077 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.